originalls/createLoop/README.md

 ## Documentation

-A core goal of createLoop is to simplify making GIF animations.
-This library calls `requestAnimationFrame` internally and will render according to the set `framesPerSecond`.
-This will render the canvas at approximately the same frame rate as the GIF animation, giving an easy sense of what the GIF will look like.

 Animations can be synced to the loop using the provided `progress` and `theta` properties.

 The GIF encoder [gif.js](https://github.com/jnordberg/gif.js) uses web workers to render the GIF asynchronously.
 By default, the GIF will be rendered alongside the sketch and can be downloaded by clicking on it.